dialog-semiconductor/BLE_SDK6_examples/connectivity/ble_Notify_button_Wakeup/Readme.md

 ## How to run the example

-For initial setup of the example please refer to [this section of the dialog support portal](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

 ### Initial Setup